Tara’s Adventure on the West Highland Way

 Inverarnan to Bridge of Orchy

-Day 4, Inverarnan to Bridge of Orchy was 19 miles for Scott yet only 12 for Tara as she took the train from Tyndrum for the final 7 miles.
+Day 4, Inverarnan to Bridge of Orchy was 19 miles for Scott yet only 12 for me as I took the train from Tyndrum for the final 7 miles.
 This is an option for clients wishing to fit the full walk into 7 days without having one long day along the way.

 The walk began on good tracks followed by pasture to the midway point of the 95 mile West Highland Way, near Crianlarich.
 The route then climbs through a large conifer plantation with superb views, before descending to the valley bottom over farmland.
 It then follows the river for a while before passing over moorland into Tyndrum.
-Tara and Scott arrived in Tyndrum in plenty of time for Tara to catch the train and they enjoyed a cup of tea together at the famous Green Welly Stop.
-Tara informs us it was much busier than last time she was passing for snowboarding in March.
-Scott walked the remaining 7 miles on the old military road while Tara enjoyed the view from the train, resting her feet!
+We arrived in Tyndrum in plenty of time for me to catch the train and we enjoyed a cup of tea together at the famous Green Welly Stop.
+It was much busier than last time when I was passing for snowboarding in March.
+Scott walked the remaining 7 miles on the old military road while I enjoyed the view from the train, resting my feet!

-Let’s take a look at Tara’s images showing the change in scenery as they move into the Highlands.
+Let’s take a look at some images showing the change in scenery as we move into the Highlands.
 Next up, Rannoch Moor.

 Leaving the lowlands behind, heading for Tyndrum and Bridge of Orchy.